 It means the speaker still hasn't finished it.

 For and Since

 We use 'since' with a fixed point in time in the past (2004, April 23rd, last year).
-The past simple tense indicates an action that took place at a fixed point in time. (since I was at school; since I arrived).
+The past simple tense refers to an action that occurred at a specific point in the past. (since I was at school; since I arrived).
 We use 'for' with a period of time (2 hours, three years, six months).
 Take a look at the following examples.